-- (a) Width (1) includes light margins and represents the total horizontal space the symbol and background should occupy. - (b) Width (2) excludes light margins and represents the horizontal measurement between the first and last bars. - (c) See Appendix 1b for light margin widths. - (d) Height is measured from the top of the bars to the bottom of the human-readable digits in the GTIN - (e) Where an EAN-13 is printed on a traded unit that is also likely to be retailed the symbol must be printed at 200% unless the size and shape of the unit compel use of a smaller size in which case size may be reduced to 150% but not below. - (f) Thermal-printed bar codes may in some cases be printed below 80%.
+(a) Width (1) includes light margins and represents the total horizontal space the symbol and background should occupy.

+(b) Width (2) excludes light margins and represents the horizontal measurement between the first and last bars.

+- (c) See Appendix 1b for light margin widths. - (d) Height is measured from the top to the bottom of the bars excluding the six longer bars and the printed numbers.
+Note that the specified height is a minimum.
+It may be exceeded. - (e) Where an EAN-13 is printed on a traded unit that is also likely to be retailed the symbol must be printed at 200% unless the size and shape of the unit compel use of a smaller size in which case size may be reduced to 150% but not below. - (f) Thermal-printed bar codes may in some cases be printed below 80%.
 Contact GS1 New Zealand or an accredited supplier for details. - (g) UPC users, see the notes beneath the table of light margin widths on the next page.